Omaha's pro-police rally had uninvited guests — members of Nebraska Proud Boys

 McInnes, who co-founded Vice Media, said he quit the Proud Boys, but he has railed about him and the group being banned from Facebook, Twitter and Instagram.

-Pete Simi, a sociology professor who studies hate groups at Chapman University in California, said not to be fooled by the group’s innocent sounding "core values.”
+Pete Simi, a sociology professor who studies hate groups at Chapman University in California, said people shouldn’t be fooled by the group’s innocent-sounding “core values.”

 “It’s extremism in a better outfit,” he said.